devgs8/devgs8.github.io/_posts/2026-03-23-wtah-are-algorithms?.md

 ---
 layout: post
-title: "🧠 What Are Algorithms?"
+title: "🧠 Algorithms 🔢 Logic | 🧠 What Are Algorithms?"
 date: 2026-03-23
-categories: [algorithms, cs-basics, beginner]
+categories: [algorithms, logic]
 excerpt: "Understanding what algorithms are, why they matter, and how they shape the way we solve problems with code."
 ---